gandalfsaxe/laursens-xelatex-thesis-template/README.rst

 * `TeX Gyre Adventor <http://www.ctan.org/tex-archive/fonts/tex-gyre>`_

 They are contained in TeXLive and MiKTeX setup by default so no extra setup is necessary.
-If you want more unicode support in math mode use the Latin Modern Math by uncomment the lines in the bottom of ``setup/font.tex``.
+If you want more unicode support in math mode use the `Latin Modern Math <http://www.ctan.org/tex-archive/fonts/lm-math>`_ by uncomment the lines in the bottom of ``setup/font.tex``.
 NB there are `hyperref errors with math symbols using this font in headings <http://tex.stackexchange.com/questions/131627>`_.

-Note that the standard Neo Sans (DTU font) is the ultimative font for headings but due to lack of symbols it is not wise to use.
-One can use a similar font called "Neo Sans Intel" to get the DTU look.
+Note that `Neo Sans <http://www.monotype.co.uk/neosans/>`_ font (DTU's main font) is the ultimative font for headings.
+A similar font called Neo Sans Intel is also a good alternative which typically contains more symbols.
 If the Neo Sans (Intel) font are installed on your system (un)comment the respective lines in ``setup/font.tex``.

 Usage
 =====